 Suzanne Stevens, MD, heads our Sleep Medicine Lab.

-We are actively recruiting for faculty with clinical and research interests to add to our existing program in multiple sclerosis, epilepsy, and neuro-intensive care.
+We are actively recruiting for faculty with clinical and research interests to add to our existing program in multiple sclerosis, epilepsy, neuro-oncology, and neuro-intensive care.

 The department is located in the Support Services Building, located at 2100 West 36th Ave., which is two blocks north of the main campus.
 Our main clinic is located at the Landon Center on Aging at 3599 Rainbow Blvd.
 We invite you to look at our website, and if you're in Kansas City, please visit us at our offices in the Landon Center on Aging.